kitsunekyo/openbim-ifc-playground/readme.md

 ```

 You can see all the converted models in the database by doing a GET request to `http://localhost:3000/api/models` (or opening it in the browser).

+> Depending on your file size, you might have to wait a bit until it all files are generated (todo: create an endpoint to get progress)

 ### 4. Stream the model into the viewer